jasonesquilona/WeatherApp/README.md

 - Gain a deeper understanding of APIs and using them
 - Improve on Javascript, Frontend and API usage skills
 - Improve using Angular Framework and Material UI
-- Learn and get a grasp of how Django works and how Frontend and Backend
+- Learn and get a grasp of how Django works and how Frontend and Backend work together

 # Challenges and Learnings
 - Getting Started: When starting this I had a lot of trouble starting and getting off the ground.
 In school, I would be given requirements and a direction on where to start this made it easy to start building the project, however in this project I only had an idea and a vision of where I want this personal project to be I would stare blank at the code editor and wonder where to start.
 To overcome this challenge I started by working on parts that im interested in how they would work and work on that, I would build one small part and while working on that one part I would get ideas for other parts.
 This would result me into a rhythm where ideas would come one after another